textpattern/textpattern.github.io/brand/user-documentation-guidelines.md

 2. Do not mark up paths and file names as `code` unless they actually reflect lines from a code file.
 3. Do not prefix a directory name with a foreslash (e.g. */textpattern*) when referring to the name by itself.
 4. Do not italicize directory and file names when used in a list to show file tree structure; otherwise, every item would be needlessly italicized.

-**Explanation of above rules:**

-Consider this hypothetical example:

-> Set the **Date format** and **Time zone** in the **Site** section of **Preferences**.

-That’s a lot of distracting bold text, so, obviously, a single rule to make all interface strings bold is not ideal for documentation.

-However, not using bold is also problematic because strings containing multiple words in sentence-case (standard for the adminstration interface) get confused with normal text:

-> Set the Date format and Time zone in the Site section of Preferences.

-A readers eyes can easily distinguish the capital words, but not the additional words in the two strings using sentence-case (i.e. **Date format** and **Time zone**).
-So normal weight alone is also not going to work.

-Thus two rules are derived so far:

-* Leave single-word strings in normal weight and let the capitalizations distinguish them from normal text (e.g. ‘the Site section of the Preferences panel’).
-* If multiple-word strings in sentence-case have no terminal punctuation, make them bold (e.g. ‘the **Date format** and **Time zone** settings in the Site section of the Preferences panel).

-There are also many instances where strings can be full sentences with terminal punction, notably some of the settings in the Site section of Preferences.
-Consider this hypothetical instruction example:

-> You can control widowed words by selecting Yes for the Prevent widowed words in article titles? preference in the Site section of the Preferences panel.

-The setting label is practically invisible in normal weight.
-Easily overlooked.
-And that mysterious ‘Yes’ is an option value, not a label, so it’s breaking our first rule.

-On the other hand, bold seems a little overkill on full sentence labels, and potentially confusing if the sentence is written lazy (’Is this something the author is asking me?’):

-> **Prevent widowed words in article titles?** Select ‘Yes’.

-But if italicized, with proper sentence structure, it provides clear enough distinction without overbearing the text.
-And form control values like select box options can be single-quoted to easily distinguish them as well:

-> Select 'Yes' on the *Prevent widowed words in article titles?* preference in the Site section of the Preferences panel to prevent widowed words.

-That derives two more of the rules:

-* For full-sentence strings having terminal punctutation, make them italic (e.g. ‘the *Prevent widowed words in article titles?* setting’).
-* For form control options (i.e. select box values), make sure they are spelled and capitalized exactly as they appear in the interface and surround them with single quotes (e.g. ‘Yes’).

-Finally, there are strings that don’t follow the sentence-case convention, notably with respect to default form names (and other possible strings) that are not capitalized and use underscores when compound.
-They are not code, exactly, so code formatting is not approriate either.
-Since these will not be discussed frequently in documetation, we can format them as ***bold-italic*** (e.g. ‘the ***comments_display*** form’)

 ### Alert messages